The Swedish economy

 A dynamic economy

 Today, Sweden has a diverse and highly competitive economy.
-In the the IMD World Competitiveness Ranking 2022 – which ranks 63 economies – Sweden came fourth, after Denmark, Switzerland and Singapore.
-This report is marked by the effects of the pandemic and indicates that countries with a certain economic buffer fared better.
+In the the IMD World Competitiveness Ranking 2024 – which ranked 67 economies – Sweden came sixth.

 According to the World Bank, a key feature of the Swedish economy is its openness and liberal approach to trade and doing business.
 Sweden has traditionally been an export-orientated nation, and typically maintains a trade surplus, i.e. the value of goods and services it exports is greater than the value of imports.